UT-ADL/autoware_mini_practice/practice_3/README.md

 2. Create the class variable for the path in class initialization with the value `None` and assign it in the callback after it has been prepared by shapely `prepare`.
 3. In the current_pose_callback, add the calculation of ego distance from the path start.
 We can interpret it as the relative location on the path.
 And it will be a reference point for our following calculations.
-   - First, we convert the ego vehicle location to shapely Point.
+   - First, we convert the ego vehicle location to a Shapely Point.
-   - Then, find the distance using the `project` function from shapely.
+   - Then, find the distance using the `project` function from Shapely.
-   - The ego vehicle itself will not be ideally on the path (path vs actual path), so this distance will represent the location on the path that is closest to the ego vehicle (closest point on path)
+   - The ego vehicle itself will not be ideally on the path (path vs actual path), so this distance will represent the location on the path that is closest to the ego vehicle (closest Point on the path)

 ```
 current_pose = Point([msg.pose.position.x, msg.pose.position.y])